 Further, inasmuch as the material universe can be understood correctly, there can be a correspondence between the material intelligibility that is understood and the spiritual intelligibility that is understanding.
-But besides this correspondence, which would seem to consist in some type of similarity for the latter term is knowledge of the former, there also is difference, for the latter is spiritual cal the former is material.
+But besides this correspondence, which would seem to consist in some type of similarity for one the latter is knowledge of the former, there also is difference for the matrix latter is spiritual and the former is material.
 Moreover, it seems possible to pin down the precise nature of this difference.
 For our direct understanding abstracts from the empirical residue.
-As was noted early in this study, inusmuch as we are understanding, we are grasping the universal apart from its instances, the limit apart from the continuum, the invariant apart from particular places and times, the ideal frequency apart from the non-systematic divergence of actual frequencies.
-But just as spiritual intelligibility is apart from the empirical residue, so material intelligibility is not without it.
-The universal can be thought but cannot be without the instance; the limit can be thought but cannot be without the continuum; the invariant\can be considered but does not exist apart from particular places and times; ideal frequencies can be formulated but cannot be verified apart from actual frequencies.
-The empirical residue, then, is at once what spiritual intelligibility excludes and what material intelligibility includes.
+As was noted early in this study, inasmuch as we / are understanding, we are grasping the universal apart from its instances, the limit apart from the continuum, the invariant apart from particular places and times, the ideal frequency apart from the non-systematic divergence of actual frequencies.
+But just as spiritual intellicibility is apart from the empirical residue, so material intelligibility is not without it.
+The universal can be known but cannot be without the instance; the limit can be thought but cannot be without the continuum; the invariant can be considered but does not exist apart from particular places and times; ideal frequencies can be formulated but cannot be verified apart from actual frequencies.
+The empirical residue, then, is at once what spiritual installigibility excludes and what material intelligibility includes.

 Now the metaphysical equivalent of the empirical residue has been found to be prime potency.
 But since the empirical residue is the ground of materiality, prime potency also is prime matter.
-There follows the possibility of explaining what matter is and what the material is.
+There follows the possibility of defining explanatorally what the material iss explaining what matter is and what the material is.
 Nor is this superfluous.
-The materialist thinks the nature of matter perfectly obvious: matter is the real, and the real is a submitted to the view that the real is being and that being is whitever is to be grasped intelligently and affirmed reasonably.
+The materialist thinks it perfectly obvious the nature of matter perfectly obvious: matter is the real, and the real is a sub-division in the "already out there now."
+But we are committed to the view that the real is being and that being is whatever is to be grasped intelligently and affirmed reasonably.
 So if we are to say that matter is real, we have first to grasp its nature and then find sufficient grounds for our affirmation.
-But there exist in this universe submatomic entities, chemical elements and compounds, plants and animals.
-A brief consideration of their functioning reveals not merely that it does not occur but even that it could not occur apart from the from manifolds of instances in a spaceempirical residue. and apart from time continuum, actual frequencies that non-systematically diverge from ideal frequencies.
+But there exist in this universe sub-atomic entities, chemical elements and compounds, plants and animals.
+A brief consideration of their functioning reveals not merely that it does not occur but even that it could not occur apart from the empirical residue, from manifolds of instances in a space-time continuum in actual frequencies that non-systematically diverge from ideal frequencies.
 Accordingly, the material can be defined as whatever is constituted by the empirical residue or is conditioned intrinsically by that residue.
-It follows that conjugate potencies, forms, and acts on the physical, chemical, organic, and psychic levels are material.
-Further, since central forms are differentiated by their conjugates, it follows that the corresponding central forms are material.
-Finally, since act shares the definition of the form, with which it constitutes a unity, it follows that the corresponding central acts are material.
+It follows that conjugate potencies, forms, and acts on the physical, chemical, organic, and psychic by vels are material.
+Further, since contral forms are differentiated by their conjugates, it follows that the corresponding central forms are material.
+Finally, since act shares the definition of the form, which it constitutes a unity, it follows that the corresponding central acts are material.